zebbern/knowledge-assistant/README.md

 </div>

+> [!Note]
+> This is meant strictly for .md/.txt files to provide the best result for the documentation provided

+---

 Knowledge AI loads markdown files from a `content/` directory and uses them as context for AI responses.
 This approach provides accurate, domain-specific answers without the complexity of vector databases or embeddings.

 ```mermaid